 Latest Blog Posts »

-- Fava and pea soup 1 week ago With mint and olive oil.
-The post Fava and pea soup appeared first on Italian Notes.
+- Pears with gorgonzola and nuts 1 week ago Pears with gorgonzola and nuts make an elegant dessert The post Pears with gorgonzola and nuts appeared first on Italian Notes.

 ExpatsBlog.com Featured Expat Blog Badge:

 Website Reviews » There are 6 reviews on Italian Notes